Boule de flipper

 "Boule de flipper" is a song by French model, actress and singer Corynne Charby.
-It was initially released in 1986 as a single and later appeared on her album Toi issued in 1987.
+Written by Jean-Michel Bériat and Christophe and produced by Franck Yvy, it was initially released in 1986 as her debut single and later appeared on her album Toi issued in 1987.

+Critical reception

+A review in Pan-European magazine Music & Media described "Boule de flipper" as being "a Nena-type of song, up-tempo, catchy and a chorus with an European feel".

+Chart performance

-The song debuted at number 39 in France during the week of 20 September 1986, climbing to number 17 four weeks later.
+In France, "Boule de flipper" debuted at number 39 during the week of 20 September 1986, climbing to number 17 four weeks later, and remained on the chart (top 50) for 16 weeks.

-Composition

-The song was written by Jean-Michel Bériat and Daniel Bevilacqua (Christophe) and produced by Franck Yvy.